Lisa Vollrath is a prolific mixed-media artist whose work includes altered books, art journals, collage, gluebooks, and paper crafts.

 - A work table or board on which to mount your pattern and aperture

 Stuck for lightweight papers?
 Here are some ideas on what to use, and where to find them:

-- Origami paper comes in a large variety of patterns and colors, and is an ideal weight for iris folding.
-You'll find it in many craft stores, in the kid's craft section.
+- Origami paper comes in a large variety of patterns and colors, and it is an ideal weight for iris folding.
+You'll find it in many craft stores in the kid's craft section.

 - Stamp on regular bond paper.
 I like to use text background stamps, or small rubber stamp images stamped repeatedly.